 Introducing Dynamic Observability: A no-code integration between Elastic and Rookout

 In recent years, Observability has become a de-facto standard when discussing development and maintenance of cloud-native applications.
 The need to develop an observable system and ensure that as it runs in production, engineers will be able to detect performance issues, downtimes, and service disruptions, has evolved into a rich ecosystem of tools and practices.
+It also demands the elevation of the field to a new form of a more dynamic kind of observability.

 The Elastic Observability platform has been a trailblazer in this ecosystem, providing a one-stop-shop for collecting logs, trace information, and metrics from a seemingly infinite number of agents, agentless collection methods, and cloud provider integrations.
 Adding visualization, automated root cause analysis, and alerting capabilities on top of the collected data provides engineers with a single pane of glass, providing a rich APM experience presented in a unified and intuitive user experience.